7Block Labs

 1. Multiplex minimal subscriptions; filter hard

-1. Control cost with a per‑service budget
+1. Keep an eye on costs with a per-service budget

 1. Detect indexing edge cases (last block race)